Old Who’s – Top Ten : Cliffhangers

 Doctor Who, as a child – always seemed to end each episode, with a seemingly impossible and deadly situation threatening the Doctor; prior to the credits rolling for that week.

-The cliffhanger end to each episode left the viewer wishing they could jump into a Type 40 Tardis themselves and time travel forward to next week to see how it resolved itself.
+The ‘cliffhanger’ end – to each episode, left the viewer wishing they could jump into a Type-40 Tardis themselves and time-travel forward, to next week – to see how it would resolve.

 There are so many to choose from.
-Here is some ten of our favourite cliffhanger’s.
+However, here is some ten of our favourite cliffhanger’s.

 No. 10) Sylvester McCoy.
 Dragonfire – 1987 – An ‘actual cliffhanger’.

-The Seventh Doctor, whilst exploring an ice world; attempted to take a bafflingly dangerous shortcut from one platform to another lower one.
+The Seventh Doctor, whilst exploring an ice world; attempts to take a bafflingly dangerous short-cut from one platform to a lower one.
 By climbing over the side and dropping down.
-But he ends up dangling on his umbrella, as his hands slip down the handle.
+Ending up, dangling from the question-mark umbrella.
 Silly.